openmina/mina-frontend/docs/MetricsTracing.md

 We can select to **Show latency from fastest** and **Show latency from second fastest**.
 With this, you can choose from which point to measure latencies.

-Showing latency from fastest shows the time when the block producer started producing a block, or block slot time.
+Showing latency from the fastest shows the time when the block producer started producing a block, or block slot time.
 This equals block production time plus broadcasting latency.

-Showing latency from second fastest displays the time the block was already produced and reached the peer.
+Showing latency from the second-fastest displays the time the block was already produced and reached the peer.
 This shows pure network latency.

 ![1-1-Dashboard Sidebar](https://user-images.githubusercontent.com/1679939/220898968-85c714b4-9049-41c7-96be-ee2e93659038.png)